KavaStrophe/GPT-2-FINETUNNED/README.md

 - \<EOK\> : Indicate the end of the keyword list
 - \<EOC\> : Indicate the end of the characters list
 - \<EOT\> : Indicate the end of the text's title

+Future improvements :
+- Remove texts with more than 1024 tokens (hardcoded maximum of GPT-2)
+- Sentiment analysis of each sentence of each text to analyze the progression through the narration.